-Pamela Paul is the editor of The New York Times Book Review and oversees all books coverage at The New York Times, which she joined in 2011 as the children’s books editor.
-She is also the host of the weekly Book Review podcast for The Times.
+Pamela Paul is a columnist for The New York Times.
+For nine years, she was the editor of The New York Times Book Review and oversaw all books coverage at The New York Times, which she joined in 2011 as the children’s books editor.
+She was also the longtime host of the weekly Book Review podcast for The Times.

-Her next book, Rectangle Time, a picture book for children, will be published in February 2021 by Philomel/Penguin Books for Young Readers.
-Her next book for adults, 100 Things We’ve Lost to the Internet, is forthcoming from Crown in Fall 2021.
+Her most recent books are Rectangle Time, a picture book for children, published in February 2021 by Philomel/Penguin Books for Young Readers and 100 Things We’ve Lost to the Internet, published by Crown.